rajaovi/react-concepts/concepts/src/pages/portals/README.md

 For example by using   portals we can create like modal, tooltips, notification

-- createPortal takes two arguments: the React children to render and the DOM node where you want to render them.
+createPortal takes two arguments: the React children to render and the DOM node where you want to render them.

-- It Optimize the performance of your React application by memoizing expensive computations.
-Memoization is the process of caching the results of a function call based on its input parameters.
-- The useMemo hook takes two arguments: A function that performs the calculation and An array of dependencies.
-- The hook will only recalculate the value when one of the dependencies has changed.
-Otherwise, it will return the cached value from the previous render.

 ### How to use it: